RohitMukkala/jarvis/README.md

-# Jarvis - AI-Powered Personal Assistant
+# NeuraLink: The Futuristic AI Command Hub

 ## Overview
-Jarvis is an AI-powered personal assistant integrating speech recognition, face authentication, a heart disease prediction model, and more.
+NeuraLink is an AI-powered personal assistant integrating speech recognition, face authentication, a heart disease prediction model, and more.
 This project combines Python, TensorFlow, and web technologies for an interactive user experience.

 ---